Earl Grey Cordial is easy to make, a delight to sip, and a definite crowd pleaser. Make your own to enjoy or to give as gifts.

 - Vodka (enough to fill the jar)

-Let it sit at least one month, and try to get it strained before six weeks has gone.
-Strain the lovely brown vodka into a cleaned bottle (squeeze out the tea bags as well).
-You can taste it right now, but it won’t be very good yet – unsweetened, strong, bitter, and full of tannins!
+Strain the lovely infused vodka into a cleaned bottle.
+Don’t forget to squeeze out the tea bags!
+Go ahead and taste it if you wish, but it won’t be very good yet – unsweetened, strong, bitter, and full of tannins!

 - Boil one cup of water.

-- Add two cups of sugar (or brown sugar, or 1.5 cup of honey, or agave, or whatever you prefer!)
+- Add one cup of sugar (or brown sugar, or 1.5 cups of honey, or agave, or whatever you prefer!)

-- Stir until the sugar is completely dissolved and remove from heat.
-Allow to cool.
+- Stir until the sugar is completely dissolved.
+Once it returns to a boil, remove it from heat.
+Allow it to cool.